maximeNoiret/CogSoul/README.md

 ## How to install
 ### Binaries
-You can download the binaries from the release section of this repo, tho it might not be up to date with the source so I recommend building it yourself. (you use linux, you should be used to compiling stuff)
+You can download the pre-compiled binaries from the release section of this repo, tho it might not be up to date with the source so I recommend building it yourself. (you use linux, you should be used to compiling stuff)
 ### Building
 I mean, you can just do like ``g++ -o CogSoul path/to/repo/*.cpp`` and it'll create an executable called Game.
 Or you could load the .pro file into QTCreator and build it with that.